wonderschool/mobile-coding-challenge/README.md

   The styling shouldn't affect usability of the UI, but it's less important that how pretty the app looks. (for now :))
 * All the points under [Project](#project) above should be completed
 * App should functional
+* Include in your submission a note about future changes you'd make to this application, and how your approach would enable you to do so.

 ## Submission